gael-p/openclassrooms/PHP_Symfony_Application_Developer/Project_5/README.md

 1. Download the [GitHub repository](https://github.com/Galusss/Blog.git) on the main branch.
 2. Use the file "db.sql" located at the root of the project to insert data and create your database.
 3. Insert your .env file in the root of the project, the connection information to your database must be correct.
-4. Open a command terminal at the root of the project and use the following commands:/ 4.1. **composer install** *(this command allows you to install the project's dependencies)*/ 4.2. **composer dump-autoload** *(this command allows you to update your autoloader)*
+4. Open a command terminal at the root of the project and use the following commands:\
+  4.1. **composer install** *(this command allows you to install the project's dependencies)\
+  4.2. **composer dump-autoload** *(this command allows you to update your autoloader)*
 5. Launch your website.
-For this, there are several solutions:/ 5.1.
-Use a web server (MAMP, XAMPP...)./
+For this, there are several solutions:/\
+  5.1.
+Use a web server (MAMP, XAMPP...).\
   5.2.
 Launch a terminal from the root of the project and use the following command: **php -S localhost:8000 -t public**

 ---